 I am also interested in questions surrounding innovation, and particularly unusual technologies.
-In a working paper (with Melissa Schilling and Barak Aharonson, 2nd Round R&R at Organization Science), I look at the cognitive search processes individuals use to explore uncharted areas of the technological landscape.
-We propose and find support for three processes: recombinant synthesis, deduction, and long search paths that enable inventors to create outlier patents that are technologically distant from pre-existing patents.
+In a recent paper (with Melissa Schilling and Barak Aharonson, (Organization Science, 2020), I look at the cognitive search processes individuals use to explore uncharted areas of the technological landscape.
+We propose and find support for three processes: distant recombination, scientific reasoning, and long search paths that enable inventors to create outlier patents that are technologically distant from pre-existing patents.
 Open access: https://pubsonline.informs.org/doi/pdf/10.1287/orsc.2019.1328